defuse/defuse.github.io/content/pages/overview.md

 infrastructure for the community.
 Listed below are all of the projects that are potentially in scope.

-Note that security support has not yet been "rolled out" to many of these projects yet!
+Note that security support has not yet been "rolled out" to most of these projects yet!
 For more details on prioritization, see our [2023 roadmap]({{< ref "zecsec-roadmap-for-2023.md">}}).
 If your Zcash-related project is missing from the list below, [send us a note]({{< ref "contact.md">}}).